 Keep a record of all conversations and correspondence relating to the corporate identity fraud and attempts to correct the situation.

-Personal data must be obtained for a clearly specified and lawful purposes, and must not be processed in a way that is incompatible with that specified purpose.
+- personal data must be obtained for a clearly specified and lawful purpose, and must not be processed in a way that is incompatible with that specified purpose;

-The Data Protection Act has created certain rights for people who have their data stored by organisations.
-They have the right to:
+The Data Protection Act also gives rights for people who have their data stored by organisations, including the right to: